nautes-labs/website/src/en/guide/user-guide/deploy-an-application.md

 spec:
   # DeploymentRuntime name
   name: dr-demo-$suffix
-  # Optional, run DeploymentRuntime need an account
+  # The account refers to run deployment runtime need an account.
   account: dr-demo-account-$suffix
   destination:
     # The environment refers to the target environment for running the deployment.